 This is one event that is well talked about, but also very likely.
 The nation’s aging infrastructure, continued dependence on electronics, and vast expansion of our current networks, mean that our power grid is growing increasingly susceptible to a large scale grid down event.

 Earthquakes can strike completely unsuspected with the power of a nuclear weapon.
 Leveling buildings and creating havoc all over.
-There is little you can do to prep for earthquakes with the exception of having a good bug out plan and stocked BOL.
+There is little you can do to prep for earthquakes with the exception of having a good bug out plan, a complete earthquake kit, and a fully-stocked stocked BOL.

 The best thing one can do is to move away from earthquake prone areas before a major quakes hits.
 This would allow you to sell your home, and purchase a new one in a safer area, rather than risk your home being destroyed.
 Note that this would also include moving away from the Yellowstone caldera.

 Drought is a little easier to see coming, but can still cause a major event.
 Not only can it affect water supplies, but also food production, fire conditions, and health.